Property Tax in Greece for Foreigners in 2025

 In the rest of the cases, the buyer pays 3.09% (3% being the transfer tax rate with a municipal tax levied at 0.09%) of the property cadastral value or the purchase price, whichever is higher.
 The tax is paid by the buyer before closing the transaction: the documentary proof of the tax payment has to be provided to the notary in advance.

-Additional expenses include notary, registration, legal and the Greek real estate agent’s fees.
+Additional expenses include notary, registration, legal, and the Greek real estate agent’s fees.

 The Single Property Tax (ENFIA) is an annual property tax in effect since January 1, 2014.
 Individuals and legal entities pay the tax according to different formulas.

 ENFIA has two components: the main and the additional parts.
-The main part ranges from €0.001 to €13/m², the amount is determined by a number of factors: area, cadastral value, building date and so on.
+The main part ranges from €2 to €16 per m², the amount is determined by a number of factors: area, cadastral value, building date, and so on.

-For legal entities, the additional levy is fixed at 0.55% of the property's cadastral value.
-There are also preferential tax rates, of 0.1% of the cadastral value, for instance, if the property is used for trading activities of a company or of 0.35% if owned by a non-profit organisation meeting certain requirements.
-Individuals pay the additional levy at a rate ranging from 0% for the properties below €250,000 in value to 1.5% for those worth over €2M.
+For legal entities, the additional levy is fixed at 5.5% of the property’s cadastral value.
+There are also preferential tax rates, of 1% of the cadastral value, for instance, if the property is used for trading activities of a company.

-The owner also pays other fees and charges for trash removal, public area cleaning, lighting and others; and bears the rest of the expenses related to property use.
+The owner also pays other fees and charges for trash removal, public area cleaning, lighting, and others; and bears the rest of the expenses related to property use.

 The Special Real Estate Tax (SRET) is a special tax paid by the companies owning Greek real estate.
-The rate equals to 15% of the property's cadastral value.
+The rate equals 15% of the property’s cadastral value.
 Companies can get a tax exemption when disclosing the names of all its beneficiaries and organising the reception of Greek tax identification numbers by those or when the active income (from commerce and service delivery) exceeds the passive income (rent, dividends, interest).

 The rental income tax rate depends on whether the income is obtained by a company or an individual.
-Individuals pay a short-term rental income tax at rates from 15% to 45% depending on the income amount.
+Individuals pay a short-term rental income tax at rates ranging from 15% to 45%, depending on the income amount.
 Property maintenance costs estimated at 5% are deducted from the tax base by default.

 Annual income, € | Tax rate, % |

-12,000 and under | 15 |
+<12,000 | 15 |

 12,001 — 35,000 | 35 |

-35,001 and over | 45 |
+>35,000 | 45 |

-Companies pay a rental income tax at the corporate tax rate of 24%, with the property maintenance costs completely deducted.
+Companies pay a rental income tax at the corporate tax rate of 22%, with the property maintenance costs completely deducted.

 The capital gains resulting from selling real estate are taxed differently for companies and individuals.